 Racquet sports were a better alternative to the hell that was Phys Ed.
 Phys Ed. was not my bag.
 I wasn't a runner or a soccer player or a basketball player, and at 219lbs of anti-muscle, I sure as all hell was no gymnast.
 On the days the teacher would put aside for trampolines and handstands, he'd always have us set up some mats and a net at the other end of the gym.
 He'd do that and send us kids who hated his class over to the net.
 It was an understanding.
 Made it easier for all parties, and it gave more credit to the girl who could do three backflips before landing perfectly, two feet on the ground.

 I had no problems with being branded as one of the kids who hated sports.
 It was the truth, I was.
 I hated all sports except for badminton, and the fact he'd prefer we did some sort of physical activity during class instead of sitting to one side in our gym shorts and non-badminton shoes, moping like the adolescents we were.
 Since we got to play badminton, we did get to stay active, and it made me stop skipping that hour-and-a-half last period Thursday.

 If our high school had a badminton team or a badminton league or something, I would have been all over it.
 I relate badminton to being happy and calm, so I don't get affected if I lose.
-There's no table to flip like in Dungeons and Dragons and no bigger-than-me jock to punch and further enrage; there was just me, a couple other losers like me, and a badminton net between us.
+There's no table to flip like in chess and no bigger-than-me jock to punch and further enrage; there was just me, a couple other losers like me, and a badminton net between us.